remix-run/remix/.changeset/famous-schools-shop.md

 "@remix-run/dev": patch
 ---

-write other server build output files so that assets only imported in resource routes are written to disk
+Write server build output files so that only assets imported from resource routes are written to disk